antmicro/coverview/README.md

 It includes the following entries:

 ```
-TN:<test name>
-SF:<full path to the source file matching the entry in sources.info>
+SN:<full path to the source file matching the entry in sources.info>
 end_of_record
 ```